gjermshus/VSTS-SlackBot/README.md

 `VSTSToken` - Token obtained with access to VSTS
 `VSTSDomain` - The subdomain to your VSTS account

-Alternative for VSTS token is to user alternative user credentials.
+Alternative for VSTS token is to use alternative user credentials.
 In that case switch `VSTSToken` with
 > `VSTSUsername` - Username to VSTS account
 `VSTSPassword` - Password set as alternative credentials for VSTS account